Invasion (Grey's Anatomy): Plot

 The episode opens with a voice-over narration from Meredith Grey (Ellen Pompeo) about confronting challenges and deciding whether to fight, adapt, or surrender when faced with overwhelming obstacles.

 The hospital receives several surgical residents from Mercy West as they enter Seattle Grace, a repercussion of the recent merger.
 Meredith is recovering from her liver transplantation surgery, after donating a portion of it to her father.
 In the residents' lounge, Izzie Stevens (Katherine Heigl) tries to explain to Mercy West resident Reed Adamson (Nora Zehetner) that she should not use a certain locker, due to it formerly belonging to the deceased George O'Malley (T. R. Knight).
 Adamson ignores her wishes, and uses the locker, leading Stevens to threatening to fight her.
-Shortly thereafter, Cristina Yang (Sandra Oh) and Lexie Grey (Chyler Leigh) are working in the emergency room, when Owen Hunt (Kevin McKidd) embarrasses Yang by taking Mercy West resident Jackson Avery (Jesse Williams)' side in a disagreement.
+Shortly thereafter, Cristina Yang (Sandra Oh) and Lexie Grey (Chyler Leigh) are working in the emergency room, when Owen Hunt (Kevin McKidd) embarrasses Yang by taking Mercy West resident Jackson Avery (Jesse Williams)'s side in a disagreement.
 Despite her mindset that all Mercy West residents would act in the manner of Adamson, Stevens develops a friendship with Charles Percy (Robert Baker).
 After months of the two not speaking, Callie Torres (Sara Ramirez)'s father, Carlos (Héctor Elizondo), shows up to the hospital with a priest, trying to condemn Torres for her concurrence in homosexuality.

 Under the supervision of Derek Shepherd (Patrick Dempsey), Lexie works with Mercy West resident April Kepner (Sarah Drew) on a burglar and the two get in several disagreements, leading Lexie to steal her diary.
 Alex Karev (Justin Chambers) and Adamson continuously argue over the course of treatment for a patient, leading the patient's daughter to yell at them in disbelief.
 Angry about the revelation that Percy (who later apologized saying that they can be friends outside the hospital, but not inside) was using her, Stevens accidentally administers the wrong dialysis to a patient named Sarah Freemont (Alexie Gilmore), making her an unviable candidate for the kidney transplant she was scheduled to receive.
 After arguing over surgical cases for the entirety of the day, Yang comes to the realization that she needs a cardiothoracic surgeon to work at the hospital.
 After being mistreated by Kepner, Lexie begins to mock her about what is written in her diary, thus ruining her emotionally, but subsequently apologizes.
 Arizona Robbins (Jessica Capshaw), Torres' girlfriend, talks to Carlos, and convinces him to accept his daughter's sexuality.
 Having found out about Stevens' mistake, Miranda Bailey (Chandra Wilson) reprimands her and reports her to the chief of surgery Richard Webber (James Pickens Jr.).
 Webber asks Stevens to come into her office, and he fires her from the staff, noting that Hunt, Shepherd, and Karev had concerns with her coming back to work so early.
 Stevens departs, writing Karev a Dear John letter, causing him to break down in front of Meredith and Yang.